Melipilla

+Climate

 History

 The area has been inhabited since the last glaciation (approx. 11,000 BC).
 From there, groups of hunters and gatherers belonging to the Archaic Period made their way into the valleys.
 Subsequently, in relation to the early pottery period, other traces can be found that are continued by the Bato and Llolleo cultures.

 In the 15th century, it came into contact with the Inca culture and established a mitimae in Talagante governed by Prince Tala Canta Ilabe.
 Shortly after the Incas arrived, they were followed by the Spanish, whom the locals called wingka in Mapudungun.
 The Mapuches who lived in this area were called picones or promaucaes.
 The most prominent ethnic center of the picones seems to have been located in the town of Pico, located near Melipilla.
 Precisely, seventy indigenous picones were entrusted to Bishop Rodrigo González Marmolejo by Valdivia.
 Later, the encomienda was enjoyed by Antonio González Montero, the bishop's nephew.
 In the 18th century, the town of Pico was located near Pomaire, on the hacienda of the same name, about 8 km northwest of Melipilla.
 Probably, Pico was a head of relief, since a cacique with that name appeared among the "exalted heads" of the Kingdom, in Valdivia's time.

 Founding

-Melipilla was officially founded on October 11, 1742 by José Manso de Velasco.
+Melipilla was officially founded on 11 October 1742 by José Manso de Velasco.
 The governor, at the request of the residents of the district, ordered the establishment of a town where families who lived scattered in the district could gather.
 Manso de Velasco stopped in the Melipilla valley after visiting Valparaíso's fortifications and, after recognizing the location, decreed the establishment of a town on a spacious and pleasant plain located about half a league from the north bank of the Maipo River.
 The town was named Logroño de San José and the district governor was charged with implementing the establishment according to the instructions that were followed in such cases.